kkyon/knighty/README.md

-knighty
+Knighty
 =======

 A python automation library with webkit.

+#Dependency
+* Python 2.7
+* Pyqt4
-The dependency library is PYQT4 .you can dowload it from
+You can download pyqt4 it from

 http://www.riverbankcomputing.com/software/pyqt/download

+#Example 1 pinterest.com  Auto Follow

-There is a example for login pinterest.com and auto follow a user list
+This is a example for login pinterest.com and auto follow a user list

     username='username' # your pinterest account